Advertisement

 You would normally use Bubatz in an informal conversational where you’re fine using slang.
 If you need to use a more ‘proper’ term, you can simply go for Cannabis – yes, it’s the same.

 That said, one key politician has used it on Twitter, at least twice.
 Finance Minister and liberal Free Democrat leader Christian Lindner made cannabis legalisation a key part of the FDP platform for the 2021 federal elections.
-In September 2022 he tweeted: ‘Weed soon legal?’ before announcing that Germany would see a draft law on legalisation early in 2023.
+In September 2022 he tweeted: ‘Weed soon legal?’ before announcing that Germany would see a draft law on legalisation.
+That law, as of Monday, April 1st, is now partially in effect, with the next phase coming on July 1st.

 Lindner once again tweeted, this time saying: "So, weed soon legal".